jonesmelton/discworld-plugins/README.md

 # mindspace-plugin
-A MUSHclient plugin for dealing with spells in the Discworld MUD.
+A place where I'm collecting MUSHclient plugins for the discworld mud.
+I didn't write these unless otherwise noted.